Chilsu and Mansu: Summary

 Despite this, things are not what they seem.
 First, the film begins with a civil defense drill, which is used by the government to condition citizens to deal with a North Korean attack and as a form of control to keep the populace on edge.
 Second, a newscast makes a vague reference to the working-class tale A Dwarf Launches a Little Ball in reporting about a man climbing down an apartment chimney to look for his wife.
 Finally, the biggest giveaway is that the characters are constantly in need of money while others reap the benefits of economic and political changes at this time.

 Later in the film, both men are found to be downtrodden and have minjung (working class) connections.
 The optimistic Chilsu is from an area dependent on American soldiers for income.
-His worst problems stem from his sister being disowned for selling herself to American soldiers and his father leeches off his new wife.
-Chilsu's sister has not spoken to his family and his dreams of emigrating and marrying Jina are a delusion.
+His worst problems stem from his sister being disowned for selling herself to American soldiers and his father leeching off his new wife.
+Chilsu's sister has not spoken to his family, and his dreams of emigrating and marrying Jina are a delusion.
 On the other hand, Mansu's problems stem from his father's affiliation with communists, which denies him an education and decent employment and is the root of his extreme pessimism.

 Their frustrations reach a climax when both characters confide their secrets to each other.
-They climb to their just-completed billboard and vent their frustration at "rich bastards" in downtown Seoul, which culminates with a tense standoff with authorities.
-Chilsu and Mansu's anger symbolizes the working class's frustration of being marginalized from the nation's economic miracle and the standoff near the end represents society's inability to understand their plight.
+They climb to their just-completed billboard and vent their frustration at "rich bastards" in downtown Seoul, which culminates in a tense standoff with authorities.
+Chilsu and Mansu's anger symbolizes the working class's frustration of being marginalized from the nation's economic miracle, and the standoff near the end represents society's inability to understand their plight.
 As a whole, the film engages with its message of hope and the need to fight for change.